 I started chronicling much of my story and sharing my thoughts and feelings on social media.

 I was overwhelmed by the support I received.
 I received messages from people all around the world and within only a couple of months my story had been read over 10,000 times.
 Seven years later it has almost reached 100,000!
 What is amazing was my story has helped and encouraged “normal” people face their own fears, but more importantly it has provided hope and encouragement to the people, families and friends who are going through the same horrendous ordeal.
 I have been focusing on reaching out and creating content that helps people who are suffering after major life-changes, and encouraging people to follow their dreams.

-If you have just been told that you have cancer, that is bad enough, if you have been told you will lose a facial feature, and be disfigured then I have been there.
+If you have just been told that you have cancer, that is bad enough.
+If you have been told you will also lose a facial feature because of cancer and be disfigured for life due to facial scars then I have been there.

 This blog site starts with my story from the first symptoms, to diagnosis and then pretty much every surgery since.

 Finding out that you are going to be a Dad on the same day you are shown a picture of a huge tumour growing behind your face is something most of the planet will never encounter, it happened to me!

 I could never imagine what a journey this life changing condition would set into motion.
 I have tried to make it informative and entertaining.
 Here you will read and see pictures of specific plastic surgery procedures, and my opinions and experience.

 Start by reading from the beginning by clicking here

 If you are affected by cancer, especially facial, and you are worried, or have any questions, then please don’t hesitate to get in to touch, I am here, and have written this for you.